 Filing the Condo Association Return

-Once form 1120-H is filed, the association cannot revoke its election for that year unless the IRS consents.
+The association cannot revoke its election for that tax year unless the IRS consents.
 The association may request IRS consent by filing a ruling request along with a user fee.

 Completing a condo association tax return may sound easy.
-But there are many mitigating factors that need to be considered.
-A DIY approach is not recommended.
+Many factors need to be considered and a DIY approach is not recommended.
 Make sure you are well versed on the tax code and hire a CPA if the process become too complex.

 We serve condo associations in all 50 states: